brkpplr/brkpplr/README.md

 ### Hi there 👋, Name is Bruno Köppel

 - 🔭 I'm currently working on:
-  - some School projects.
+  - School work.
-  - Websites with the hack.diversity Alumni.
+  - Websites with the hack.diversity Alumni and my own personal domains.
+  - Getting my [Robot dog](https://github.com/BrunoKoppel/RPi-RobotDog) to walk 😭
   - CLI checklist [(TCLI)](https://github.com/BrunoKoppel/tcli)
-  - The Python Code Vault [(PCV)](https://github.com/BrunoKoppel/pcv)
+  [//] <> - The Python Code Vault [(PCV)](https://github.com/BrunoKoppel/pcv)

 - 🌱 currently focusing on shifting towards Robotics thanks to an internship with Boston Dynamics for this Summer 2021!
   - working with microprocessors, building electric cirtuits, mastering applied and abstract math, and getting back into my dear beloved C.